cytomining/pycytominer/ROADMAP.md

 ---

-## Milestone 3 — Parallelization and High Performance Backend (v1.9)
+## Milestone 3 — Performance enhancements (v1.9)

-**Goal:** Make pycytominer extremely fast by enabling parallel execution across the pipeline.
+**Goal:** Make pycytominer fast by enabling parallel execution across the pipeline.

 - [ ] Parallel execution of independent pipeline steps across plates, batches, or wells
 - [ ] Leverage `ProfileData` as the natural unit of parallelism — each object is self-contained and stateless
 - [ ] Benchmark suite to track performance across releases

+---

+## Milestone 4 — Clean API (v2.0)

+**Goal:** Replace pandas with polars, finalize a clean, stable public API, deprecate old institution-specific functions and introduce other minor, but breaking changes (e.g., some stale parameter names).

 ### Polars Migration

-- [ ] Swap the DataFrame backend inside `ProfileData` from pandas to Polars — the change is contained within `ProfileData`, isolating all call sites from the migration
+- [ ] Swap the DataFrame backend inside `ProfileData` from pandas to Polars
 - [ ] Validate performance improvements across the full pipeline
-- [ ] Maintain backward compatibility where possible; document breaking changes clearly

----

-## Milestone 4 — Clean API (v2.0)

-**Goal:** Finalize a clean, stable public API, deprecate old institution-specific functions and introduce other minor, but breaking changes (e.g., some stale parameter names).

 ### API Cleanup